-Points \ref{le34i}, \ref{le34ii} indicate that in monomorphic state, all offsprings have identical homozygous genotype; and in homogeneous non-infected (resp.\ infected) state, all offsprings are non-infected (resp.\ infected).
+Points \ref{le34i}, \ref{le34ii} indicate that in monomorphic state, all offsprings have identical homozygous genotype; and in homogeneous uninfected (resp.\ infected) state, all offsprings are uninfected (resp.\ infected).
 The other points describe the result of mixing.
-Point \ref{le34iii} states that if two different non-infected (resp.\ infected) genotypes are present in some state, or if heterozygous are present, then the birth rate of every non-infected (resp.\ infected) genotype is positive: the two alleles are present, and all genotypes are thus present in the offspring.
-More intricate, point \ref{le34iv} says that if a genotype is present in non-infected mosquitoes and the other one in infected, or if an heterozygous is present in a heterogeneous state, then the birth rate of every {\em infected} genotype is positive.
+Point \ref{le34iii} states that if two different uninfected (resp.\ infected) genotypes are present in some state, or if heterozygous are present, then the birth rate of every uninfected (resp.\ infected) genotype is positive: both alleles are present, and all genotypes are thus present in the offspring.
+More intricate, point \ref{le34iv} says that if a genotype is present in uninfected mosquitoes and the other one in infected, or if an heterozygous is present in a heterogeneous state, then the birth rate of every {\em infected} genotype is positive.
 Appearance of missing genotypes occurs ``directly" in point \ref{le34iii} during 1st mating ($ \alpha^\eta_{i''}(A)>0$), but this may happen ``indirectly", after a 2nd mating: $\alpha^\eta_{i''}(\alpha(A))>0$.
-For example, when mixing non-infected of genotype $(r,r)$ with infected of genotype $(s,s)$, infected of genotypes $(s,s)$ and $(r,s)$ arise from the first mating, and of genotype $(r,r)$ only after the second one.
-Due to complete CI, the symmetric property is {\em not} true for the non-infected birth rate, as {\em e.g.}\ mixing of non-infected mosquitoes bearing genotype $(r,r)$ with infected of any genotype only produces non-infected of identical genotype.
+For example, when mixing uninfected of genotype $(r,r)$ with infected of genotype $(s,s)$, infected of genotypes $(s,s)$ and $(r,s)$ arise from first mating, and of genotype $(r,r)$ only after second one.
+Due to complete CI, the symmetric property is {\em not} true for the uninfected birth rate, as {\em e.g.}\ mixing of uninfected mosquitoes bearing genotype $(r,r)$ with infected of any genotype only produces uninfected of identical genotype.
 This property is the meaning of point \ref{le34v}.